just-js/just/VSCode.md

 ```
 JUST_HOME=$(pwd)/just
 ```
-## build the builder runtime and install it
+## build the runtime and install it

 from the "just" folder you just cloned
 ```
-make runtime-builder install
+make runtime install
 ```

 ## build a module